Bassam al-Sabbagh

-Life and education
+Biography

-He was born in January 1969 in Aleppo.
+He was born on 1 January 1969 in Aleppo, Syria.
+In 1993, graduated from the University of Aleppo as a specialist in international relations, and has a bachelor's degree in political science from the Higher Institute of Political Science in Damascus.

-Graduated from the University of Aleppo as a specialist in international relations, and has a bachelor's degree in political science from the Higher Institute of Political Science in Damascus.
+He also served as Syrian Permanent Representative to the United Nations from 2020 to 2023.
+He addressed the General debate of the seventy-eighth session of the United Nations General Assembly in 2023.
+He was appointed as Foreign and Expatriates Minister on 23 September 2024.